Azure/azure-sdk-for-js/sdk/keyvault/keyvault-keys/review/keyvault-keys.api.md

 // @public
 export interface CreateEcKeyOptions extends CreateKeyOptions {
-    curve?: KeyCurveName; // Should we rename to curveName and deprecate curve? hsm?: boolean; // Should we rename to hardwareProtected and deprecate hsm?
+    curve?: KeyCurveName; // Should we rename to curveName and deprecate curve? hsm?: boolean; // Should we rename to hardwareProtected and deprecate hsm (breaking change)?
     // Do we need Name?
 }